mvc1009/hackingnotes/_docs/active-directory/domain-privesc.md

 > **Note**: Service accounts are many times ignored.
 Password are rarely changed and have privileged access.

+> **RedTeam Note**: Thousands of tickets are requests, is too hard of being detected.

 ### Getting the TGS